-Environment and community management is regarded as part of the responsibilities of all employees and contractors at Tahmoor Coal.
+Management of impacts to the environment or community is regarded as part of the responsibilities of all employees and contractors at Tahmoor Coal.
 Specific information pertaining to the role, responsibility, authority and accountability of key personnel involved in environmental management at Tahmoor Coal is provided in Table 11 below.